Death-Raider13/MarketHub/text/PRODUCT_STATUS_SYSTEM.md

 Hi [Vendor Name],

 Good news!
-Your product "[Product Name]" has been approved and is now live on MarketHub.
+Your product "[Product Name]" has been approved and is now live on FEROMARKETHUB.

 Status: ACTIVE
 Product Link: [link]